sharecuts/website/README.md

 ### Suggestions and Ideas

 If you have any suggestions or ideas please [Add An Issue](https://github.com/insidegui/Sharecuts/issues/new).
 Please be sure to check first that no one else has already offered the same.
+Also keep in mind that this repository is for the development of the Sharecuts platform itself, issues about Shortcuts (how to create them, shortcut requests, etc) will be closed.

 ### Development